Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-1. Introduction: The challenge of genomic variant interpretation
+1. Introduction: The challenge of genomic DNA interpretation

 2. General considerations: Terminology and standards

-5. Functional evidence (I) Transcripts and RNA splicing outline
+7. Functional evidence (I) transcripts and RNA splicing outline

-6. Functional evidence (II) Proteins and enzyme function and large scale mutagenesis
+8. Functional evidence (II) protein and enzyme function

 Clinical DNA Variant Interpretation: Theory and Practice, a new volume in the Translational and Applied Genomics series, covers foundational aspects, modes of analysis, technology, disease and disorder specific case studies, and clinical integration.
 This book provides a deep theoretical background, as well as applied case studies and methodology, enabling researchers, clinicians and healthcare providers to effectively classify DNA variants associated with disease and patient phenotypes.
 Practical chapters discuss genomic variant interpretation, terminology and nomenclature, international consensus guidelines, population allele frequency, functional evidence transcripts for RNA, proteins, and enzymes, somatic mutations, somatic profiling, and much more.